peakhunt/frdm-k64f-projects/README.md

 ## Flashing & Debugging
 As of this writing, it looks like FRD-K64F is not well supported by OpenOCD.
 So I guess it's best and more convenient to go with Segger OpenSDA and JLink.
 Just download Segger OpenSDA V2.0 from [segger web site](https://www.segger.com/downloads/jlink/#JLinkOpenSDABoardSpecificFirmwares).
 Be sure to download Board-Specific Firmware.

+With Segger OpenSDA, flashing is just a matter of drag & drop.
+If it doesn't work, you might have installed a generic firmware.

+To debug,

+1. JLinkGDBServer -device MK64FN1M0xxx12 -if SWD
+2. arm-none-eabi-gdb -ex 'target remote:2331' your.elf
+3. monitor reset
+4. monitor halt
+5. load
+6. cont
+7. happy debugging & flashing